deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 The module is automatically enabled for all cloud clusters deployed in vSphere.

+If the cluster control plane is hosted on a virtual machines or bare-metal servers, the cloud provider uses the settings from the `cloud-provider-vsphere` module in the Deckhouse configuration (see below).
+Otherwise, if the cluster control plane is hosted in a cloud, the cloud provider uses the [VsphereClusterConfiguration](cluster_configuration.html#vsphereclusterconfiguration) structure for configuration.

 You can configure the number and parameters of ordering machines in the cloud via the [`NodeGroup`](../../modules/040-node-manager/cr.html#nodegroup) custom resource of the node-manager module.
 Also, in this custom resource, you can specify the instance class's name for the above group of nodes (the `cloudInstances.ClassReference` parameter of NodeGroup).
 In the case of the vSphere cloud provider, the instance class is the [`VsphereInstanceClass`](cr.html#vsphereinstanceclass) custom resource that stores specific parameters of the machines.

 ## Parameters